The diverse cold molecular gas contents, morphologies, and kinematics of type-2 quasars as seen by ALMA: SDSS J135646.10+102609.0 (J1356)

 We also detect CO(2$-$1) emission at $\ge$3$\sigma$ at the position of the S nucleus when we integrate over the narrower and slightly blueshifted CO profile there detected at $\ge$3$\sigma$ (see right panel of Figure \ref{fig5bb}).
 Our data also reveal a bridge/arm connecting the S and N nuclei.
 Corresponding CO line measurements for the S nucleus and S arm are reported in Table \ref{tabB}.
 We measure a blueshift of -45 km~s$^{-1}$, in good agreement with the blueshift estimated from the 2$\sigma$ CO(1$-$0) detection at the S nucleus \citep{2014ApJ...790..160S}.
 No CO(3--2) emission was found at this position.

 \citet{2014ApJ...790..160S} measured a total molecular gas mass in the merging system of 4.9$\times$10$^9$ M$_{\sun}$ if we assume an $\alpha_{\rm CO}$=4.35 M$_{\sun}(\rm K~km~s^{-1}~pc^2)^{-1}$.
 This mass is smaller than our value of 11.5$\times 10^9 M_{\rm \sun}$, but consistent within the large uncertainties.
-According to \citet{2014ApJ...790..160S}, one third of this molecular gas would be distributed in a compact rotating disc at the position of the QSO2, with a radius of 300 pc, and half of the molecular gas in the W arm.
+According to \citet{2014ApJ...790..160S}, one third of this molecular gas would be distributed in a compact rotating disk at the position of the QSO2, with a radius of 300 pc, and half of the molecular gas in the W arm.
 The S nucleus would contain $\sim$10\% of the molecular gas mass in the system.
 From our CO(2$-$1) data, we find that the N nucleus represents $\sim$55\% of the total mass (6.4$\times 10^9 M_{\rm \sun}$), the W arm $\sim$32\% (after including the diffuse emission at $\geq$3$\sigma$), and the S nucleus and S arm $\sim$13\%.

-Figure \ref{figD2} shows the B-I colour map constructed from the HST/WFC3 F438W and F814W images of J1356 described in \citet{2015ApJ...806..219C}, with the CO(2$-$1) contours overlaid.
+Figure \ref{figD2} shows the B-I color map constructed from the HST/WFC3 F438W and F814W images of J1356 described in \citet{2015ApJ...806..219C}, with the CO(2$-$1) contours overlaid.
 The HST images have been shifted to match the ALMA astrometry.
-A dust lane crosses the N nucleus, and slightly redder colors are observed towards the N of the CO disc.
+A dust lane crosses the N nucleus, and slightly redder colors are observed toward the N of the CO disk.